infoverload/datasets/prisma.md

 ### 2. Introspect the database schema with the Prisma2 CLI

-Run the following command to initialize a new project named "introspect":
+Run the following command to initialize a new project named "my-dataset":

 ```
-prisma2 init introspect
+prisma2 init my-dataset
 ```

 Then follow the interactive prompt: